 As we have seen, some noise-canceling headphones can indeed work without music.
 So let’s briefly go over the conclusions we’ve reached today:

-- Headphones with active noise cancelation use a separate device with its own power source.
+- Headphones with active noise cancelation use a separate device with its own power source to cancel the outside noises.
 So if you charge the power source regularly, you should be good to go even if you don’t want to listen to any music.
 However, it should also be said that some noise-canceling headphones can’t do much about higher frequencies, such as human speech.

 Specifically, you could get the earmuffs they wear at construction sites.
 For example, these Pro For Sho headphones would be suitable for all your day-to-day needs.
 Alternately, you can always keep some earplugs on hand.